Energy Conditions and Quantum Information: Energy conditions in general relativity

 It is rather easy to see what happens if the assumption of global hyperbolicity is eliminated.
 For example, consider timelikely separated two points $p,q$ in Minkowski spacetime with a single point $r$ just on a straight line segment connecting the two points removed.
 In this case, the maximum value (in the sense of $d(p,q)$ below) is the length of the segment but there does not exist a causal curve attaining the maximum value.
 If we consider timelikely separated two points in anti-de Sitter (AdS) spacetime, and in particular, if these two are not lying in a globally hyperbolic subregion, then the maximum value itself does not exist~\cite{Ishibashi:2012xk}.

 As mentioned briefly just below the focusing theorems in the previous subsection, if a timelike geodesic connecting two points $p,q \in M$ contains a pair of conjugate points between the two, then there exists another causal curve whose length (proper time) is larger than the original timelike geodesic.
-The Lorentzian distance function $d: M \times M \rightarrow {\Bbb R} \cup \infty$ between two points $p,q \in M$ is defined by $ d(p,q):=\sup\{ L(\lambda) : \lambda \in C(p,q) \} $.
+The Lorentzian distance function $d: M \times M \rightarrow {\Bbb R} \cup \{ \infty \}$ between two points $p,q \in M$ is defined by $ d(p,q):=\sup\{ L(\lambda) : \lambda \in C(p,q) \} $.
 If $p,q \in I^+(p), \: p \neq q$, then $d(p,q)>0$, and if $q \in E^+(p)$ or not causally related, then $d(p,q)=0$.
 For any $q,r \in I^+(p), \: q \in I^+(r)$, \bena d(p,q) \geqslant d(p,r) + d(r,q) \,. \eena This is the {\em reverse triangle inequality} in Lorentzian distance, which is nothing but the inequality one may see in the so-called ``twin paradox."
 As can be directly read off from Figure~\ref{gammaprime}, if a timelike geodesic $\gamma$ connecting points $p$ and $q$ contains a point $r$ conjugate to $p$, then there is another timelike geodesic $\gamma'$ that also connects $p$ and $q$ with a longer length (proper time), according to (\ref{rti}).

 Similarly, if a null geodesic connecting two points $p,q \in M$ contains a pair of conjugate points on it, then it cannot be achronal since $p,q$ can be then connected by some timelike curve.
-In other words, it fails to be the fastest causal curve.
 Combining this observation with Prop.
 2.5.3, we have the following:

-\begin{itembox}[l]{\bf Proposition 2.5.4} Any causal geodesic curve which connects two points $p$ and $q$, and which attains the maximum length between them cannot have a pair of conjugate points between $p$ and $q$. \end{itembox} \begin{itemize} \item Proposition 4.5.8~\cite{HE73} and theorem 9.3.3~\cite{Wald84}. \end{itemize}
+\begin{itembox}[l]{Proposition 2.5.4} Any causal geodesic curve which connects two points $p$ and $q$, and which attains the maximum length between them cannot have a pair of conjugate points between $p$ and $q$. \end{itembox} \begin{itemize} \item Proposition 4.5.8~\cite{HE73} and theorem 9.3.3~\cite{Wald84}. \end{itemize}

 The singularity theorems predict the existence of an inextendible, incomplete causal (either timelike or null) geodesic curve, under the following three conditions concerning: \begin{itemize} \item[(i)] causal structure, \item[(ii)] strong gravity, \item[(iii)] geodesic focusing. \end{itemize} By strengthening or weakening these three conditions, one can formulate different versions of the singularity theorems, but the proof in all cases essentially proceeds to derive a contradiction, under the assumption that every causal geodesic be complete.